LuiseFreese/blog/5-commands-I-tried-in-CLIMicrosoft365-and-fell-in-love-with-it.md

 we can remove a users.

 Hope that you now got an idea how you can get started with CLI for Microsoft 365 :-) Still I am curious, what you would use it for?
+Which are the commands that you use every single day?
 Please comment below!